 Sabrina Vitting-Seerup (University of Copenhagen) National narrative and diversity in Danish cultural institutions (25 October).
 Part of the CRCC seminar series.
 Video available here: https://lboro.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=cb2aa303-e279-483d-9d2e-08de44a048d4

 Taku Tamaki (PHIR, Loughborough University) Japanese national identity representation in nation branding and the Cool Japan initiative (18 October).
-Included in the CRCC seminar series.
+Part of the CRCC seminar series.

 Eunice Romero Rivera (Open University of Catalonia) and Paolo Cossarini (PHIR, Loughborough University) Catalonia’s independence: When nationalism and democracy clash (17 October).
 Video available here: https://lboro.cloud.panopto.eu/Panopto/Pages/Viewer.aspx?id=01ba948f-ea94-4878-97c4-855b6f42f964

 Helen Drake (PHIR, Loughborough University) The 2017 French presidential election: first thoughts (11 May)